jimwatt/P9-PIDcontroller/README.md

-# Particle Filter Localization
+# PID Control

 This project is in conjunction with the Udacity Self-Driving Car course.
-In particular, the goal of this project is to use a simple particle filter to localize a moving vehicle using noisy measurements of known landmarks.
+In particular, the goal of this project is to design a simple PID controller to safely steer a simulated car around a track.

 * More detail about the approach is provided in [writeup.md](./writeup.md).